06 October, 2012

 Spiced Apple Cake in Spiced Rum Brown Sugar Caramel Sauce

-As we lingered over our drinks, I told Tonya of me little adventures down on the waterfront.
-I was going to give her me money and wallet as I told her if she did not hear from me within twenty minutes to call the authorities.
-She was all for coming with me to beat the crap out of anyone who would accost her husband and we got into a bit of a heated discussion as to why she was to stay put.
+As we lingered over our drinks, I told Tonya of me little adventure down on the waterfront.
+I was going to give her my money and wallet, as I told her, to call the authorities if she did not hear from me within twenty minutes.
+She was all for coming with me to beat the crap out of anyone who would accost her husband.
+We got into a heated discussion as to why she was to stay put.
 I left her in the bar and took meself down the hill.

 I saw not one of the three men, so I lucked out.
-I got the motor and drove up to the restaurant to pick up a relieved wife.
-I never did give her me money or wallet as we got into a discussion on me safety and well . . . forgot.
-So much for that, but I did hear I had left the wife alone with no money, no nothing and if something had happened, just what was she to do?
+I got the motor and drove to the restaurant to pick up a relieved wife.
+I never did give her me money or wallet, as we got into a discussion on my safety, and well . . .
+I forgot.
+So much for that, but I did hear I had left the wife alone with no money, no nothing, and if something had happened, just what was she to do?
 Yup.
 Are we a married couple or what?

-Here are a few more shots of the inside of the place, Tonya took them with her mobile, so the clarity isn't great.
-The blurry first shot is me chair where I sat for dinner, the second is the back wall niche and the last is a portion of the upfront dining area.
+Here are a few more shots of the inside of the place.
+Tonya took them with her mobile, so the clarity isn't great.
+The blurry first shot is my chair, where I sat for dinner.
+The second is the back wall niche, and the last is a portion of the front dining area.

 Gabe